Julie Dean Biography

 Julie works actively with children and adult amateur recorder players, directs several weekly groups, offers individual tuition and conducts for the Society of Recorder Players.
 She was also invited by the Société des Amis de Arnold Dolmetsch to teach amateur recorder players from across Europe in a workshop in Le Mans, France.
 Her teaching website is RecorderGroupsLondon.co.uk.

 Julie is also one of the few UK teachers of the Suzuki method for the recorder for early years children.
 She has a number of adult pupils, is visiting recorder teacher at St Dunstan's College, London, and Suzuki Recorder teacher in St Saviours CE school, Herne Hill, London.
 She has also been a guest Suzuki teacher at a music school in Germany.

-Julie also runs her online recorder shop, RecorderShopLondon.co.uk and has repaired and revoiced recorders for over 10 years.
-She has received training and guidance from recorder makers Tim Cranmore and Tom Prescott.
+Julie also runs her online recorder shop, RecorderShopLondon.co.uk and has repaired and revoiced recorders for over 14 years.
+She has received training from recorder makers Tim Cranmore (UK) and Tom Prescott (USA).
 She works with players of all abilities and has a number of professional players and teachers as her regular clients.

 She regularly gives a presentation to help recorder players understand recorder maintenance and revoicing.
-The presentation has been delivered in a number of events and venues including the Royal Academy of Music, Royal Birmingham conservatoire, and Encontro de Música Antiga de Loulé, Portugal and various amateur recorder player gruops.
-Julie is a professional member of NAMIR (National Association of Musical Instrument Repairers
+The presentation has been delivered in a number of events and venues including the Royal Academy of Music, Royal Birmingham conservatoire, Encontro de Música Antiga de Loulé, Portugal and various amateur recorder player gruops.
+Julie is a professional member of NAMIR (National Association of Musical Instrument Repairers)